Chiaravalle Abbey: Presbytery

 The presbytery is the most luminous area in the church.
 It is formed by the seventh bay of the nave, and includes the high altar.
 On the side walls are two further Fiamminghini works: Adoration of the Shepherds and the Madonna del Latte.

 Madonna della Buonanotte

 A stair in the southern transept leads to the dormitory, dating to 1493.
 Here a platform is decorated by one of Bernardino Luini's first works, the Madonna della Buonanotte (1512): the name, meaning "Madonna of Good Night", stems from the monks' habit of greeting the Madonna with the last Ave Maria before sleeping.

 Sacristy

 The sacristy was built in 1412, being later enlarged in 1600 and 1708.
-It has two barrel-vaulted bays, a small semioctagonal apse and two ogival windows.
+It has two barrel-vaulted bays, a small semi-octagonal apse and two ogival windows.

 Here, until the Cistercians' expulsion in the Napoleonic times, was housed Louis the Pious's cross; it is now in the church of Santa Maria presso San Celso in Milan.
 Also present are canvases of the Holy Virgin, St. Bernard and Saints, St. Benedicts and others, and the altarpiece by Daniele Crespi.